 1- What kinds of materials do I want to mark?

-Different types of lasers, currently on the market, make it possible to mark metal surfaces, as well as organic material such as leather or wood.
+Different types of lasers, currently on the market, make it possible to mark metal surfaces, as well as organic materials such as leather or wood.
 Plastics and rubber are also eligible materials for laser marking.

 Ultimately, the choice of a laser marking system will depend on your answers to these questions.
-Keep them in mind and let them guide you through your analyses of available laser technologies, covering which ones best meet your needs and what are their most common drawbacks.

-CO2 Laser Marker
+CO2 Laser Markers

 Fig. 1 - Laserax LXM Laser Series